 St. Catherine’s Passage is a small street with a variety of guild shops.
 The quaint little artisanal shops sell a wide variety of local handicrafts.
 You can shop for handmade clothes, baskets, purses, and other original goods.

-You can spend an hour or so shopping and eating in this area before you’ll need to move on to your next destination.
+You can spend an hour or so shopping and eating in this area before you need move on to your next destination.

 Behold the majestic Kadriorg Palace and its surrounding park

-Kadriorg is a neighbouring district and considered the most beautiful area in the city.
-It’s where the most affluent residents live and it’s home to the former summer palace of Peter the Great.
+Kadriorg is a neighboring district and is often considered the most beautiful area in the city.
+Many of the city’s most affluent residents live in Kadriorg, and it’s home to Kadriorg Palace, the former summer palace of Peter the Great.

-The palace is now a museum and it is surrounded by one of the biggest parks in the city.
+Kadriorg Palace is now a museum, and it is surrounded by one of the biggest parks in the city.
 If the weather is nice, take a stroll through the park before venturing indoors to tour the museum.

 The Kadriorg Art Museum is a branch of the Art Museum of Estonia and displays foreign art from the past several centuries.
 It’s an interesting museum, as most of the artwork has no connection to the city or the country.

-The entrance to the museum isn’t clearly marked and the interior has almost no signage.
-Some tourists get a little confused and the staff is not very helpful, but if you persevere, you get to admire some priceless works of art.
+The entrance to the museum isn’t clearly marked, and the interior has almost no signage.
+Some tourists get a little confused, and the staff is not very helpful.
+But if you persevere, you’ll get to admire some priceless works of art!

-Jump on a bus to the neighbourhood of Kalamaja
+Jump on a bus to the neighborhood of Kalamaja

-Kalamaja provides a suitable end point to your day, as it’s the centre of the Tallinn nightlife.
+Kalamaja provides a suitable endpoint to your day, as it’s the center of Tallinn nightlife.
 The area has a large student population and many younger residents, making it the hippest part of the city.

 Even if you don’t want to get drinks at one of the trendy bars, you can find a restaurant for a late dinner.
-Some of the best restaurants in the city are near the harbour along the northern boundary of Kalamaja.
+Some of the tastiest restaurants in the city are near the harbor along the northern boundary of Kalamaja.

 Find a seaside restaurant or bar and enjoy the views of the Gulf of Finland as the sun slowly sets and your day ends.

-Where to stay: The best hotels for 24 hours in Tallinn
+Where to stay with 24 hours in Tallinn

-Given its relatively compact city centre, sorting through the best places to stay in Tallinn isn’t too much of a burden.
-As you’ll spend much of your day in Tallinn wandering in & around Old Town, this is the most sensible area to begin searching your your accommodations.
+Given its relatively compact city center, sorting through the best places to stay in Tallinn isn’t too much of a burden.
+As you’ll spend much of your day in Tallinn wandering in & around Old Town, this is the most sensible area to begin searching for your accommodations.
 Here are a couple recommended hotels…

 - Hotel Imperial: A budget-friendly pick in the heart of Old Town featuring large rooms with a classic Baltic design.
 Relax in true Northern European style with a visit to the on-site sauna & hot tub.